 - sublingually, which means that you let the tablet dissolve under your tongue and then swallow it

 - orally, which means that you let the tablet dissolve on top of your tongue and then swallow it

-Dosage for migraine
+Dosage for acute migraine treatment

 The typical dosage of Nurtec ODT for acute (immediate) migraine treatment is 75 mg taken as needed.
 It can be taken every 24 hours.